botlabs-gg/yagpdb/README.md

 The bot will connect automatically and the control panel will be available via your host after a short setup.

-If you are running several bots (or other web sites alongside the bot), consider running a proxy such as jrcs/letsencrypt-nginx-proxy-companion.
+If you are running several bots (or other websites alongside the bot), consider running a proxy such as jrcs/letsencrypt-nginx-proxy-companion.

-First start the proxy.
-This needs to be started only once and is shared by all web sites:
+First, start the proxy.
+This needs to be started only once and is shared by all
+websites:

     docker network create proxy-tier
     docker-compose -p proxy yagpdb/yagpdb_docker/docker-compose.proxy.yml up